Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Expected result**

-The output of `dmidecode` command should contain information about current firmware.
+The output of `dmidecode` command should contain information about the current firmware.
 The current firmware version should be equal to the binary version, which you were flashing.